 At one time or another, every parent has dreamed about sending their kids to the college of their dreams while setting them up for a prosperous future.
 Just ask Aunt Becky!
 Unfortunately, reality inevitably sets in as the stark realization that those dreams come at a hefty cost of anywhere between $100-300k per student.

-While there is no magic solution that will suddenly make college tuition more affordable, there are still a handful of best practices that people can take in order to save for college.
+While there is no magic solution that will suddenly make college tuition more affordable, there are still a handful of best practices people can take to save for college.
 When used in conjunction with a realistic set of goals and expectations, much can be done to make higher education more affordable and, thus, more attainable.

 529s and Other Accounts to Save for College